oracle/node-oracledb/doc/api.md

       });
 ```

 Any rows beyond the `maxRows` limit are not returned.
+If `maxRows` is
+0, then the number of rows is only limited by Node.js memory.

 To improve database efficiency, SQL queries should use a row limiting
 clause like [OFFSET / FETCH](#pagingdata) or equivalent.
 The `maxRows`
 property can be used to stop badly coded queries from returning
 unexpectedly large numbers of rows.

+Internally, rows are fetched from Oracle Database in batches.
+The
+internal batch size is based on the lesser of `fetchArraySize` and
+`maxRows`.
+Each batch is concatenated into the array returned to the
+application.

 For queries expected to return a small number of rows, reduce
 `maxRows` or [`fetchArraySize`](#propexecfetcharraysize) to reduce
 internal memory overhead by node-oracledb.
-The lesser of the two
-values is used for the internal buffer size calculation.

-Note a future version of node-oracle may change the default `maxRows`
-value to be unlimited.
-If you are using the current default `maxRows`
-value to truncate the result set to 100 rows, you should explicitly
-set `maxRows` to 100 in your application.
+For direct fetches, JavaScript memory can become a limitation in two
+cases:

+- the absolute amount of data returned is simply too large for
+  JavaScript to hold in a single array.

+- the JavaScript heap can be exceeded, or become fragmented, due to
+  concatenation of the buffers of records fetched from the database.
+  To minimize this, use a `fetchArraySize` value determined by tuning.

+In both cases, use a [ResultSet](#resultsethandling) or [Query
+Stream](#streamingresults) instead of a direct fetch.

 #### <a name="resultsethandling"></a> 9.1.2 Working with Result Sets